 - Tell people how much you love and appreciate them.
 Also, thank them for being there for you.

 - Spend time getting organized to free up your time so that you can focus on these little pleasures more often. 🙂

-Happiness is found within the little things that we typically indulge in daily; within the things that don’t cost us a fortune, and within the things we take for granted.
+Happiness is found in the little things that we typically indulge in daily; within the things that don’t cost us a fortune, and within the things, we take for granted.
 That is where true happiness lies.

 These are of course just a few ways you can start discovering everyday pleasures and begin inviting more happiness into your life.
 I’m sure you can think of many more.

 It’s kind of amusing to think about our pursuit of happiness over a lifetime.
 We work so hard to try and invite it into our lives, and yet all this time it’s just been sitting there right under our noses in plain sight. 🙂

 Did you gain value from this article?
 Would you like to keep these concepts at the forefront of your mind?
 If so, then you might like to download the accompanying mind map reference poster to your iPad, tablet or computer.
 The map presents you with a quick overview of this article.
 It’s designed specifically to help improve your memory and recall of this information so that you can better integrate these concepts into your daily thoughts, habits and actions.
 Your purchase will also go a long way towards supporting the further development of these maps.

 Here are three recommended IQ Matrix mind map bundles that explore how to develop your emotional intelligence, how to cultivate optimism, and how to stressless in life and have more fun.